JanWittler/Bachelorthesis-DPTypeChecker/README.md

 Topic of the bachelor thesis of Jan Wittler.

 Tested with Xcode 8.3.3 on macOS Sierra (10.12).
-Compatability with other version or operation systems cannot be guaranteed.
+Compatibility with other version or operation systems cannot be guaranteed.